 Reference metadata describe statistical concepts and methodologies used for the collection and generation of data.
 They provide information on data quality and, since they are strongly content-oriented, assist users in interpreting the data.
 Reference metadata, unlike structural metadata, can be decoupled from the data.

-Maritime transport data refer to gross weight of goods (in tonnes), passenger movements (in number of passengers) as well as for vessel traffic (in number of vessels and in gross tonnage of vessels).
+Maritime transport data refer to gross weight of goods (in tonnes), passenger movements (in number of passengers), as well as to vessel traffic (in number of vessels and in gross tonnage of vessels).

 3.2.
 Classification system